-That Time Frank Zappa Responded to the PMRC
+How Frank Zappa’s ‘Mothers of Prevention’ Responded to the PMRC

-In the first four-and-a-half minutes of the 1995 reissue of Frank Zappa Meets the Mothers of Prevention, variations on the phrase "I don't care" are repeated over 30 times.
+In the first four-and-a-half minutes of the 1995 reissue of Frank Zappa Meets the Mothers of Prevention, variations on the phrase "I don't care" are repeated more than 30 times.
 But he might have been a bit defensive.

 But above all Zappa's life's work reveals two consistent concerns: bullies and First Amendment issues.
 Frank Zappa was a true iconoclast, ready to burst political, religious and pop culture bubbles with a wave of his baton.
 The only thing Zappa seemed to hold sacred was his individuality.
 Zappa Meets the Mothers of Prevention, released Nov.
 21, 1985, is the great big raspberry atop a then-nearly 20-year career of tilting at windmills.